Emory-CBIS/MultiView.LOCUS/README.md

 ## II.
 Method

 ###  MultiView.LOCUS Method
-MultiView.LOCUS (** Multi-View Low-rank Decomposition of Brain Connectivity Matrices with Universal Sparsity by Canonical Correlation Analysis**) is a specialized form of Blind Source Separation designed explicitly for Multi-View brain connectivity data.
+MultiView.LOCUS (** Multi-View Low-rank Connectivity decomposition with Uniform Sparsity **) is a specialized form of Blind Source Separation designed explicitly for Multi-View brain connectivity data.
 The method uses a low-rank decomposition combined with sparsity-inducing penalties, enabling it to identify robust, interpretable connectivity patterns to each view.

 Formally, MultiView LOCUS identifies $q_k$ latent source **$S^{(k)}$** of each view $k$: